Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
 Similarly, 5-6 units for 8 units.
 - **Class Clause Plus** - Banned some best (and niche) classes.
 (2020/12/29)
   - Lord is banned.
-  - Cleric and Priest are not banned, however, the light magic they can use is restricted.
-They can only use light magic one tier lower than that Familiar of the same level can use.
+  - Cleric and Priest are not banned, however, the heal magic they can use is restricted.
+They can only use heal one tier lower than that Familiar of the same level can use.
 For example, they may not use allheal, and they may only use heal 1 at level 22 since Familiar can only use heal 2 at level 22.
   - Classes having access to both status restoration Light Magic and Phalanx are banned: Knight, White Knight, Paladin.
   - Classes able to use Fearful Impact are banned: Terror Knight, Knight Commander.
   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)